FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Snapshot index](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/SelectedSnapshot.png)

 It is possible to reorder the all the snapshot index according to list order.
 To do so, click on the menu <code>Snapshot/Reindex all snapshots</code>.

+### Relative recall option

+<code>Relative recall</code> is an option of the recall function.
+It allows to recall a snapshot while preserving anything that was offset from the previous state.
+This can help to prevent technical problems during a show.
+Here is an example: let's say you have two snapshots, "A" and "B".
+Sources inside your project have different gains between the two snapshots: 0dB for the snapshot A, -5dB for the snapshot B. Now, let's presume that once the show is started, you feel that one of the sources is too quiet (the singer preserves his voice).
+So you grab the gain parameter and trim by 4dB.
+The "Relative recall" function will preserve this offset to any of the future recalled snapshot.
+Recalling snapshot B will set the gain of the singer to -1dB instead of -5dB.
+This allows a perfect blend of live mixing and preparation work.

 ### Global snapshot preferences, global and override